nandakumar82/editable_profile_backend/README.md

 ## Getting Started

-The code can be cloned on to the machine and run like a simple SpringBoot application
+1. The code can be cloned on to the machine and run like a simple SpringBoot application.
+2. The code can be run as a docker image and available at [Docker](https://hub.docker.com/r/nandakumar82/editable_profile)
+3. The code is deployed on Heroku and can be accessed at [Editable_Profile](https://editableprofilebackend.herokuapp.com/).
+4. Swagger docs have been provided to play around with the apis.
+5. The development phase has undergone TDD using mocks and integration tests.
+6. Embedded MongoDb is being used.
+7. CI/CD is taken care using Travis

 ### Prerequisites